The Invention of the Jewish People: As an argument about the position of "Jewish history" in Israeli universities

-According to Ilani, most of Sand's book deals with the question of where the Jews come from, rather than questions of modern Jewish nationalism and the modern invention — according to Sand — of the Jewish people."
+According to Ofri Ilani, historian and Haaretz columnist, most of Sand's book deals with the question of where the Jews come from, rather than questions of modern Jewish nationalism and the modern invention — according to Sand — of the Jewish people."
 Therefore, some historians of Judaism have stated that Sand is dealing with subjects about which he has no understanding, and that he bases his book on work that he is incapable of reading in the original languages.

 Sand admits that he is "a historian of France and Europe, and not of the ancient period…" and that he has "been criticized in Israel for writing about Jewish history when European history is my specialty.
 But a book like this needed a historian who is familiar with the standard concepts of historical inquiry used by academia in the rest of the world."
 Sand claims that this cannot be found in university history departments in Israel, because of their putatively isolated nature.
 This isolation, Sand states, dates to a decision in the 1930s to separate history into two disciplines: general history and Jewish history.
 Jewish history was assumed to need its own field of study because Jewish experience was considered unique.

 "There is no Jewish department of politics or sociology at the universities.
 Only history is taught this way, and it has allowed specialists in Jewish history to live in a very insular and conservative world where they are not touched by modern developments in historical research."